Settle to Carlisle Way

 - wildlife information supported by superb photographs

-- Foreword by former Dalesman editor W R Mitchell
+- Foreword by former Dalesman editor, the late W R Mitchell

 - map of the entire route in 5 drop-down panels (1:115,000)